This material was prepared in advance of the 2021-2022 academic year and is subject to changes in state or federal laws or regulations.

 Student Assistant Program

 Regardless of your family’s income or your potential for a scholarship, complete all financial aid applications required by the VSU Office of Financial Aid.
 Application forms and information about VSU General Scholarships are available on line.
+Other scholarship information is also available at this website.

 While most scholarships are limited to undergraduate students, graduate students are eligible to apply for the following VSU Scholarships: